senseivinay/vs3/README.md

 # vs3
-my snake catcher project
+My Name is Vinay S. Kumbhar From BECSE.
-my Name is Vinay S. Kumbhar From BECSE.
+Our Project Name is Snake Catcher Robot.